ygqygq2/turbo-ai-rules/docs/user-guide/04-faq.md

 4. ✅ Is rule content clear and specific?

 **Single File Mode**:
+1. ✅ Is `protectUserRules` enabled?
+(If no block markers, need to enable it first)
-1. ✅ Is custom content **outside** the block markers?
+2. ✅ Is custom content **outside** the block markers?
-2. ✅ Did you use clear titles and priority declarations?
+3. ✅ Did you use clear titles and priority declarations?
-3. ✅ Have you synced rules recently? (ensure file is up-to-date)
+4. ✅ Have you synced rules recently? (ensure file is up-to-date)

+> 💡 **Tip**: If generated single file has no `<!-- TURBO-AI-RULES:BEGIN -->` markers, `protectUserRules` is not enabled.
+> Enable it and re-sync to generate markers, then you can safely add custom rules outside the markers.

 **General Checks**:
 1. ✅ Is rule content specific enough? (vague rules may be ignored by AI)